rubiojr/fog-wunderlist/README.md

 Fog provider to manage www.wunderlist.com tasks using the familiar [Fog](http://fog.io) interface.

-The Wunderlist Fog provider was created to prove myself that creating an isolated Fog provider without modifying Fog itself is possible nowadays.

 The provider is fully functional an only depends on Fog.
 Note that Wunderlist does not provide a public API so the API might change at any time breaking this library.